Dmitri Ovchinnikov

-Dmitri Ovchinnikov (sometimes spelled Dmitry; born 19 August 2002) is a Russian professional ice hockey forward who currently plays for Metallurg Novokuznetsk of the Supreme Hockey League (VHL).
+Dmitri Ovchinnikov (sometimes spelled Dmitry; born 19 August 2002) is a Russian professional ice hockey forward who currently plays for HC Sochi of the Kontinental Hockey League (KHL).
 He was selected by the Toronto Maple Leafs of the National Hockey League (NHL) 137th overall in 2020 NHL entry draft.
 He has also played for Sibir Novosibirsk of the Kontinental Hockey League (KHL).

 Playing career

 Ovchinnikov played as a youth with Sibir Novosibirsk of the Kontinental Hockey League (KHL).
 He made his debut with the senior team during the 2019–20 season.

 On 18 February 2022, Ovchinnikov signed a three-year, entry-level contract with the Toronto Maple Leafs of the National Hockey League (NHL) and was immediately assigned to the Toronto Marlies, the American Hockey League (AHL) affiliate of the Maple Leafs.

 In advance of the 2022–23 season, Ovchinnikov returned to continue his development with Sibir Novosibirsk on loan from the Maple Leafs on 19 August 2022.
 Appearing in all 68 regular season games with Sibir Novosibirsk, he established new offensive highs with five goals and eight assists for 13 points.
 Ovchinnikov attended the Maple Leafs' 2023–24 training camp, but was assigned to the Marlies to start the 2023–24 season.
 On 8 March 2024, the Maple Leafs traded Ovchinnikov along with a 2026 fourth-round pick to the Minnesota Wild in exchange for forward Connor Dewar.
 He continued to play for the Marlies after the trade.

 On 20 May 2024, he signed a deal to return to Sibir of the KHL.
 Minnesota did not retain his rights, opting not to give Ovchinnikov a qualifying offer.
 On 20 December 2024, Sibir Novosibirsk and Ovchinnikov opted to mutually terminate their deal.
 Ovchinnikov had seven scoreless games in his return after injury.

 On 29 December 2024, Ovchinnikov signed with Metallurg Novokuznetsk of the Supreme Hockey League (VHL).